proyecto-ciudades-del-futuro/modulo-estaciones-backend/readme.md

 ```

 ### Sensor entity Fields
-- **id** (String): The unique identifier of the sensor must follow this pattern > a string that begins with 'sensor_' followed by a sequence of numbers.
+- **id** (String): The unique identifier of the sensor follows this pattern > a string that begins with 'sensor_' followed by a sequence of numbers.
 The first digit must not be a 0. example: sensor_1
 - **type** (String): This is always "Sensor" for stations. (handled by the server)
 - **description** (Object):
     - **type**: "String" (added by the server)